DataONEorg/Education/_lessons/lessons/03_planning/index.md

 ]
 <br /><br />

-* Several tools are available for creating data management plans.
-Two of the most commonly used are the DMPTool (US funders only) and DMP Online (UK/EU funders only).
-GO!
+.center[* Several tools are available for creating data management plans.
+Two of the most commonly used are the DMPTool (US funders only) and DMP Online (UK/EU funders only).]

 ???